bkpravee/mc_springboot_test/README.md

 > 1. *Java* 8 or above
 > 2. *Maven*

-**NOTE** *If you are going to run Docker image, then docker engine installation is required*
+**NOTE** *To run Docker images, then Docker engine installation is required*

 ## Design Solution

 > The Proposed solution is using Graph traversal mechanism to identify if a path exists between two vertices.
 > The solution has 2 parts
-> 1. Read the input data from a file stored in classpath. whose filename is mentioned in resource file application.properties
+> 1. Read the input data from a file stored in classpath and load into an application scoped Map.
+The input filename is mentioned in resource file application.properties
-> 2. By using the Breadth First Search(BFS) traversal algorithm, iteratively find if 2 cities are connected
+> 2. By using the Breadth First Search(BFS) graph traversal algorithm, iteratively find if 2 cities are connected

 ## Implementation